Russell Haggar

 My aim in this document is to introduce some of the main ideas of Marxist theory to students beginning their Advanced Level studies of Sociology and/or Government and Politics.
 Elsewhere on the site students can find more detailed information on Marxist theories; on the application of Marxist theories in the Sociology of the Family, Education Systems, Social Stratification and the analysis of the State; and on comparisons between Marxism and other form of Socialism.

-Since this is an introductory document I have not considered the influence of G.W.F Hegel on the development of Marx's ideas but I shall provide information on this aspect of Marxism in the future.
-Meanwhile this short item provides a little information
+Since this is an introductory document I have not considered the influence of G.W.F Hegel on the development of Marx's ideas but you may click here for a slightly longer version of this document which does incorporate a simplified summary of some of Hegel's ideas

 Useful Links